hunterpayne/maven-unbound/README.md

 # Maven Unbound
 Hocon and Json to Apache Maven pom.xml conversions

+## How to "install" the CLI

+To use it, pull this repo and build it with ```mvn clean install``` then copy either put this root of this repo in your path or copy both mvnu and target/unbound-1.0.0-exec.jar into a directory that is in your path (like /usr/local/bin)

+## To use the Unbound command line interface

+The CLI is just a quick script called mvnu which takes all the same arguments as mvn does with two additions.

+If instead of the normal maven arguments you provided either of:
+* --generate-json then pom.json files will be generated for all the found pom.xml files.
+* --generate-hocon then pom.conf files will be generated in the Hocon format for all the found pom.xml files.

+Otherwise, the CLI will look for pom.json or pom.conf files and generate pom.xml files in the current directory and in any sub-modules of the current Maven Project.
+Then it will call mvn with the same arguments as Unbound was given.
+This has the effect of making it seem like you are using Json or Hocon style Maven when you are really just generating the pom.xml files on the fly and calling normal Maven.

 ## To use Unbound as a library

 Unbound provides a set of Scala case classes mirroring the Maven POM bean